x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/googleworkspace-migration-prerequisites.md

 1. Go to the [Google Workspace Admin page](https://admin.google.com/AdminHome) and sign in as a Google Workspace admin for your tenant.

-2. Click **Add a domain**.
+2. Select **Add a domain**.

-3. Enter the domain that you will use for routing mails to Google Workspace, select **User alias domain**, and then click **ADD DOMAIN & START VERIFICATION**.
+3. Enter the domain that you will use for routing mails to Google Workspace, select **User alias domain**, and then select **ADD DOMAIN & START VERIFICATION**.
 A subdomain of your primary domain is recommended (such as "gsuite.fabrikaminc.net" when "fabrikaminc.net" is your primary domain) so that it will be automatically verified.

    ![Add domain alias.](../media/add-a-new-domain-alias-im10.png)